 Choosing the best option that suits your enterprise can be a bit tricky but remember that each system has its own advantages and disadvantages.
 Therefore, be wise.

 An unpatched system is vulnerable to exploits and security breaches.
 A network or system without patch management is very vulnerable to exploits and security breaches.
 If you're trying to do a manual patch management, that's totally not enough!
-Use a proper patch management software to automate the management of your patches for better security.
+Use a proper patch management software to automate the management of your patches for better endpoint and web security.

 Patch Management software is better in keeping track of the different operating systems, applications, and devices — making sure that updates are done on time.
 An automated patch management system is also mandated regulatory compliance requirements.
 So they can focus on tasks that provide more income to the enterprise, automation frees up IT administrators from the routine work.